nasa-gibs/onearth/src/colormaps/README.md

   -h, --help                show this help message and exit -s SLD_FILE, --sld SLD_FILE
 							Path to SLD file to be converted
+  -c COLORMAP_FILE, --sld COLORMAP_FILE
-  -l LAYER_NAME, --layer LAYER_NAME
+              Path to colormap file to be created.
+If not provided, output is printed to stdout -l LAYER_NAME, --layer LAYER_NAME
 							Value to be placed in the NamedLayer/Name element -u UNITS, --units UNITS